 Partnerships involve two or more people (or entities) who co-own and manage rental properties.
 Pooling resources and sharing responsibilities can be a significant advantage.
 However, like sole proprietorships, general partnerships don’t offer liability protection.
 Each partner is personally liable for all business debts.
 This means your personal assets are on the line for your partner’s actions as well.
 Explore the dynamics of solo investing versus partnerships in real estate.

-Other Business Structures
+Other Business Structures for Rental Properties

 Beyond LLCs, sole proprietorships, and partnerships, other structures exist, such as S corporations and C corporations.
 These offer limited liability protection, similar to LLCs, but have different tax implications.
 S corporations allow profits and losses to pass through to the owners’ personal tax returns, which avoids double taxation.
 C corporations are taxed separately from their owners.
 This can be more complex but offers certain benefits depending on your financial situation.
 Compare different business structures to understand the nuances of each.